bahaidev/textbrowser/README.md

 1. Offer more border styling tuning controls (including right/left/top/bottom, color, etc.); then offer this along with other styles if we replace CSS input box with pop-up styling form (like Advanced Formatting, but for columns)
-1. Refactoring: Try to use `deserialize` of `form-serialize` fork for initial population or hash change?
+1. Refactoring: Try to use `deserialize` of `form-serialization` fork for initial population or hash change?
 1. We should try to allow `onByDefault` and `placement` for non-plugin fields also